microsoft/BotBuilder-Samples/experimental/language-generation/docs/structured-response-template.md

 | Attachments       | List of attachments with their type.
 Used by channels to render as UI cards or other generic file attachment types                |
 | SuggestedActions  | List of actions rendered as suggestions to user.                                                                                  |
 | InputHint         | Controls audio capture stream state on devices that support spoken input.
 Possible values can be accepting, expecting, ignoring   |

+There is no default fallback behavior implemented by the template resolver.
+If a property is not specified, then it remains un-specified.
+E.g. If only `Text` property is specified, the `Speak` property **is not** automatically assigned to be the `Text` property etc.

 # Definition
 Here's the definition of a structured template -